 EFFICACY IN IDIOPATHIC HYPERSOMNIA

-date—a double-blind, placebo-controlled, randomized withdrawal, multicenter study of 154 adult patients with IH aged 19 to 75.1,3-5
+XYWAV was evaluated in a phase III, double‑blind, placebo‑controlled, randomized withdrawal, multicenter study of 154 patients with IH aged 19 to 75.1,3

 Go to:

-See ESS data - Patient Global Impression of Change (PGIc)—Assesses patient perceptions of symptom change from "very much improved" to "very much worse."
+(ESS)—Assesses excessive daytime sleepiness (EDS) or patient perceptions of likelihood they will fall asleep during usual daily activities.1,3 See ESS data - Patient Global Impression of Change (PGIc)—Assesses patient perceptions of symptom change from "very much improved" to "very much

 primary efficacy endpoint: efficacy in EXCESSIVE daytime sleepiness (as measured by ess)

-Mean ESS score remained stable from the end of the SDP through the end of the
+Mean ESS score remained stable from the end of the SDP through the end of the 2-week DB RWP with XYWAV—but worsened with placebo1,3

 Limitations: Trial was not designed to demonstrate efficacy during the OTTP; all patients were taking active drug while dose was being titrated to individual optimized dose; no conclusions can be drawn about the effect of XYWAV during this period.